 Are you an aspiring or new farmer working on building a regenerative, ecological farm?
 Are you looking for opportunities to learn and connect?
-Join us for for two days of workshops on accessing land, building relationships with mentors, getting starting in livestock and marketing gardening, communicating with farm partners and creating a regenerative business model that supports your farm and your livelihood.
+Join us at the Alberta Winter Mixer for two days of workshops on accessing land, building relationships with mentors, getting starting in livestock and market gardening, communicating with farm partners and creating a regenerative business model that supports your farm and your livelihood.
 Share ideas and stories through farmer slideshows and test your know-how in the Farmer Fails and Hacks Championships.
 There will be farmer yoga, tobogganing, camp fires and more!
 JOIN US!
 Everyone is welcome!

 When: Saturday, January 13 – Sunday January 14, 2018

 Where: Deer Valley Meadows Camp located half mile south of Highway #11 on Range Road 230, near Alix, Alberta.
 Find it on Google Maps.

 Cost: $55 + GST/person includes overnight accommodation and meals sourced from local, ecological and organic farmers.
 Work trade options are available.
 Can’t make it for both days?
 A day rate is available too.